-ACTIVITY FREQUENCY CROUCH: to locate and plug in electrical equipment F FEEL: to palpate pulses, arteries for puncture, skin temperature С GRASP: syringes, laryngoscope, endotracheal tube С HANDLE: small and large equipment for storing, retrieving, moving С HEAR: verbal directions / gas flow through equipment / alarms / through a stethoscope for breath and heart sounds С KNEEL: to perform CPR 0 LIFT: up to 50 pounds to assist moving patients / shapes and forms associated with radiographs F MANIPULATE: knobs, dials associated with diagnostic/therapeutic devices С PUSH / PULL: large, wheeled equipment, e.g., mechanical ventilators С REACH: 5' above the floor to attach oxygen devices to wall outlets С READ: typed, handwritten and computer information in English С SEE: patient conditions such as skin color, work of breathing / mist flowing through tubing F STAND: for prolonged periods of time (e.g., deliver therapy, check equipment, working shift) С STOOP: to adjust equipment F TALK: to communicate in English goals / procedures to patients С WALK: for extended periods of time to all areas of a hospital С WRITE: to communicate in English pertinent information (e.g., patient evaluation data, therapy outcomes) С MENTAL / ATTITUDINAL STANDARDS FOR RESPIRATORY CARE PROFESSIONALS Display attitudes/ actions consistent with the ethical standards of the profession. С Exhibit social skills necessary to interact effectively with patients, families, supervisors, and co-workers of the same or different cultures such as respect, politeness, tact, collaboration, teamwork, discretion. С Function safely, effectively, and calmly under stressful situations. С Maintain composure while managing multiple tasks simultaneously. С Maintain personal hygiene consistent with close personal contact associated with patient care. С Prioritize multiple tasks. С
+ACTIVITY FREQUENCY CROUCH: to locate and plug in electrical equipment F FEEL: to palpate pulses, arteries for puncture, skin temperature С GRASP: syringes, laryngoscope, endotracheal tube С HANDLE: small and large equipment for storing, retrieving, moving С HEAR: verbal directions / gas flow through equipment / alarms / through a stethoscope for breath and heart sounds С KNEEL: to perform CPR 0 LIFT: up to 50 pounds to assist moving patients / shapes and forms associated with radiographs F

-\FREQUENCY KEY:
+MANIPULATE: knobs, dials associated with diagnostic/therapeutic devices С PUSH / PULL: large, wheeled equipment, e.g., mechanical ventilators С REACH: 5' above the floor to attach oxygen devices to wall outlets С READ: typed, handwritten and computer information in English С SEE: patient conditions such as skin color, work of breathing / mist flowing through tubing F STAND: for prolonged periods of time (e.g., deliver therapy, check equipment, working shift) С STOOP: to adjust equipment F TALK: to communicate in English goals / procedures to patients С WALK: for extended periods of time to all areas of a hospital С WRITE: to communicate in English pertinent information (e.g., patient evaluation data, therapy outcomes) MENTAL / ATTITUDINAL STANDARDS FOR RESPIRATORY CARE PROFESSIONALS C - - - C MENTAL / ATTITUDINAL STANDARDS FOR RESPIRATORY CARE PROFESSIONALS - MENTAL / ATTITUDINAL STANDARDS FOR RESPIRATORY CARE PROFESSIONALS Display attitudes/ actions consistent with the ethical standards of the profession.
+Exhibit social skills necessary to interact effectively with patients, families, supervisors, and co-workers of the same or - C MENTAL / ATTITUDINAL STANDARDS FOR RESPIRATORY CARE PROFESSIONALS Display attitudes/ actions consistent with the ethical standards of the profession.
+Exhibit social skills necessary to interact effectively with patients, families, supervisors, and co-workers of the same or different cultures such as respect, politeness, tact, collaboration, teamwork, discretion. - C C MENTAL / ATTITUDINAL STANDARDS FOR RESPIRATORY CARE PROFESSIONALS Display attitudes/ actions consistent with the ethical standards of the profession.
+Exhibit social skills necessary to interact effectively with patients, families, supervisors, and co-workers of the same or different cultures such as respect, politeness, tact, collaboration, teamwork, discretion.
+Function safely, effectively, and calmly under stressful situations. - C C

-O=Occasionally 1-33% of the time; F=Frequently 34-66% of the time; C=Constantly 67-100% of the time
+\FREQUENCY KEY: O=Occasionally 1-33% of the time; F=Frequently 34-66% of the time; C=Constantly 67-100% of the time